Advertiser Disclosure

 Additionally, Asiana Airlines-operated flights are subject to seasonality, so in a sense, its award redemption scheme is very similar to ANA.

-We won’t go over some stopovers with the airline since this always costs extra miles, but here’s an idea of how to use an open-jaw for convenience purposes (and also using a well-known sweet spot to Europe):
+Here’s an idea of how to use an open-jaw for convenience on a well-known sweet spot to Europe:

 • Los Angeles (LAX) – Frankfurt (FRA), Munich (MUC) – Los Angeles (LAX) for 100,000 Asiana miles in Lufthansa first class

-Since they’re in the same region, you’ll be charged for 2 U.S.-Europe one-way awards, which price out at 50,000 miles each way.
+Since they’re in the same region, you’d be charged for 2 U.S.-Europe one-way awards, which price out at 50,000 miles each way.

 Cathay Pacific Asia Miles